CowardlyBattleCat/intro-web-scraping/README.md

 Here's what we will do!

 - Look at data tags
-- write code to get data
+- Write code to get data
 - Look at scraped data
-- get specific parts of the data
+- Get specific parts of the data
-- transform the data for different use case
+- Transform the data for different use cases
-- minor visulizations for the data so we can understand it better
+- Create quick visulizations for the data so we can understand it better
-- Basic Sentiment Analysis on headlines to see how negative they are
+- Perform basic sentiment analysis on headlines to see how negative they are

 #### Get Started:

+Let's dive in!

-- Open the notebook for this workshop [here](https://colab.research.google.com/drive/1UzyruU8hLorhEZb4RmHqh7pMQjt7mDeQ).
+- Open the notebook for this workshop [here](hhttps://colab.research.google.com/drive/1PLiZDgKdSH3j_rHeMFq4boZFHVaOT-d5).

-Make a copy by clicking `file` and `make copy` or `save to drive`
+Make a copy by clicking `file` and `make copy` or `save to drive`.
+Feel free to give the notebook a new name (at least to remove 'Copy of' and add your own name).

 # Awesome, you now know the basics of web scraping!

-Book mark this repo or the colla notebook and experiement with the code.
+Book mark this repo or the colab notebook and experiement with the code.
 Try a different website.

+If you have a GitHub account already, feel free to fork and clone this repo if you'd like to have a local copy on your machine.

 ## Challenges